Favipiravir - Uses, Dosage, Side Effects, Drug warnings, and precautions

 • Allergic to Favipiravir

 Favipiravir should not be consumed when you have developed a prior allergic reaction to the drug.
-If you have experienced any such allergic reaction, please inform the doctor beforehand.
+If you have experienced an allergic reaction, please inform the doctor beforehand.

 • Pregnancy or Breastfeeding

 Favipiravir should not be prescribed to treat COVID-19 infection in pregnant or breastfeeding women.
-It is not considered safe to be used in pregnant women or breastfeeding women as it can cause harmful effects on the baby.
+It is not considered safe to be used by pregnant women or breastfeeding women as it can cause harmful effects on the baby.
+If a person is pregnant or planning to get pregnant and tests positive for COVID-19, talk to their doctor.
+Do not self-medicate.
+A doctor will assess the condition and decide what the best solution is.

 • Children

-Favipiravir is usually not administered to children because there is some experimental data saying that Favipiravir can cause severe and serious side effects in the younger age group.
+Favipiravir is usually not administered to children because some experimental data suggests that Favipiravir can cause severe side effects in younger age groups.

 • Elderly People